 “Attending the University of Minnesota's Design Graduate Program was one of the best decisions I have ever made, and by far the best I've made professionally.
 The innovative culture and knowledge I gained allows me to walk confidently in any room knowing that I can not only contribute but lead.”

 Interior design contributes to human well-being.
 From trafficking prevention and designing to support diverse ways of living to environmentally responsible and sustainable interior design, our faculty pursue research that informs solutions to a wide range of societal challenges.
 Our faculty use interdisciplinary and community-engaged pedagogies that transform you into global citizens so that you can design holistically, think critically, and act responsibly.
 At the same time, they prepare you for excellence in professional or academic practice and leadership.

 Interior Design in the Twin Cities

 Minneapolis and St. Paul are intrinsically linked to our interior design programs.
-Among the most innovative cities in the world, the Twin Cities give students easy access to 17 Fortune 500 companies, historic theaters, performance venues, and world-class institutions like the Minneapolis Institute of Arts and Walker Arts Center, exposing them to creative energy and intellectual drive.
+Among the most innovative cities in the world, the Twin Cities give students easy access to a variety of Fortune 500 companies, historic theaters, performance venues, and world-class institutions like the Minneapolis Institute of Arts and Walker Arts Center, exposing them to creative energy and intellectual drive.
 Furthermore, our teaching and research engage with our many diverse communities and provide students with opportunities to explore ways by which design can be used to strengthen our state’s, region’s, and the world’s cultural and economic vitality.

 From trafficking prevention and designing to support diverse ways of living to environmentally responsible and sustainable interior design, our faculty pursue research that informs solutions to a wide range of societal challenges.